foodfight/showz/whats-cookin/episode_32.md

 ### Updated Cookbooks

 * [hostsfile](http://community.opscode.com/cookbooks/hostsfile) - v0.2.0 - [sethvargo](http://community.opscode.com/users/sethvargo) - This new version includes a number of bug fixes, as well as the option to prioritize entries.
+* [deployer](http://community.opscode.com/cookbooks/deployer) sets up a deploy user with the necessary ssh authorized keys.
+This is great for working with Capistrano where you need to deploy code, but it doesn't make sense for each user to have a shell account.

+One quick note, are you using zookeeper to discover your nodes and/or for orchestration?
+If so, we would love to hear from you and possibly do a segment on it for the Foodfightshow.

 Do you have cookbook news that you'd like to share or feedback on the show?
 Please drop a line to info@foodfightshow.org

 Be sure to follow [@foodfightshow on twitter](http://twitter.com/foodfightshow) and to rate us on itunes!